 When coyotes do enter our sightlines—in suburban gardens, city parks or, most famously, a Chicago sandwich shop to cool off on a hot day—they’re chasing the shadows of human disturbance.
 Our mass extermination of wolves made way for these smaller cousins to trot into every state but Hawaii and, in many places, assume the role of top predator.
 Our animal control programs eliminated roaming dog packs, likely making cities more welcoming.
 And when we invited pets into our own families, we inadvertently created conditions that sometimes get coyotes in trouble simply for trying to feed theirs.

 In August, the HSUS-affiliated South Florida Wildlife Center treated a coyote with a hip abrasion and fractured teeth.
 Caught in a snare trap, he’d banged his head repeatedly, trying to escape the cable wrapped around his neck.
 Residents claimed he’d been attacking cats.
-That wouldn’t be unusual because, as White says, “to a coyote, a free-roaming cat or a small dog looks very similar to a rabbit or a woodchuck, which are normal prey for a coyote.”
+That wouldn’t be unusual because, as White says, “to a coyote, a free-roaming cat or a small dog looks very similar to a rabbit or a groundhog, which are normal prey for a coyote.”
 Rather than punishing animals for natural behaviors, we can protect all creatures—domestic and wild—living among us.
 Here’s how.

 Don’t bait them